 - Dried chilli flakes or cayenne pepper - for a touch of heat (optional)

-The preparation is the most important part.
+The preparation is the most important part of making this dish.
 Once that is out of the way, you can cook this dish in minutes.

 - Peel and chop the vegetables.
-Cut the celery into 1cm dice.
 Shred the cabbage and slice the onions and mushrooms finely.
-Cut the carrots into julienne strips.
-Rinse the beansprouts under cold water, pat dry with paper towel and place in a bowl.
+Cut the carrots into julienne strips and chop the green beans into 2" lengths.
+Cut the pak choi coarsely.
+Rinse the beansprouts under cold water and pat them dry with a paper towel.

 - Ginger and garlic - if using fresh, peel the garlic and ginger.
 Crush the garlic and grate the ginger or chop very finely.

 - Mix the sauce.
-Combine the oyster sauce, soy sauce, brown sugar, shaoxing wine and sesame oil in a small bowl.
+Combine the oyster sauce, soy sauce, brown sugar, vinegar and sesame oil in a small bowl.
 Mix to dissolve the sugar and set aside.

 - If using instant Ramen noodles, discard the spice packet and place the noodles in a bowl.
 Cover with boiling water and allow to stand for 2 minutes until softened.
 Drain and set aside.